powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/dynaflow.md

 ### Specific parameters

-**SvcRegulationOn**
+**svcRegulationOn**
-The `SvcRegulationOn` is an optional boolean property that defines if SVCs (Static Var Compensator) take part in the voltage regulation.
+The `svcRegulationOn` is an optional boolean property that defines if SVCs (Static Var Compensator) take part in the voltage regulation.
 The default value of this parameter is `false`.

-**ShuntRegulationOn**
+**shuntRegulationOn**
-The `ShuntRegulationOn` is an optional boolean property that defines if Shunts take part in the voltage regulation.
+The `shuntRegulationOn` is an optional boolean property that defines if Shunts take part in the voltage regulation.
 The default value of this parameter is `false`.

-**AutomaticSlackBusOn**
+**automaticSlackBusOn**
-The `AutomaticSlackbusOn` is an optional boolean property that defines if DynaFlow computes the slack bus (phase reference bus) by itself or if the slack bus is provided.
+The `automaticSlackbusOn` is an optional boolean property that defines if DynaFlow computes the slack bus (phase reference bus) by itself or if the slack bus is provided.
 The default value of this parameter is `true`.

-**VscAsGenerators**
+**vscAsGenerators**
-The `VscAsGenerators` is an optional boolean property that defines if VSCs (Voltage Source Converters) are modeled as generators.
+The `vscAsGenerators` is an optional boolean property that defines if VSCs (Voltage Source Converters) are modeled as generators.
 The default value of this parameter is `true`.

-**LccAsLoads**
+**lccAsLoads**
-The `LccAsLoads` is an optional boolean property that defines if LCCs (Line Commutated Converters) are modeled as loads.
+The `lccAsLoads` is an optional boolean property that defines if LCCs (Line Commutated Converters) are modeled as loads.
 The default value of this parameter is `true`.

 ### Generic parameters
 Furthermore, DynaFlow only supports two of the generic parameters:
-- NoGeneratorReactiveLimits
+- noGeneratorReactiveLimits
-- PhaseShifterRegulationOn
+- phaseShifterRegulationOn

 You may have a description of these parameters [here](index.md#parameters).
 The other parameters are ignored.